Promus Hotel Corporation: History

 Promus Hotel Corporation's beginnings are tied to the original Holiday Corp., which was based in Memphis, Tennessee.
 Holiday Corp. owned the Holiday Inn hotel chain, but significantly higher competition in the hotel industry and a 1987 financial restructuring that left Holiday Corp. heavily in debt prompted Holiday to sell in August 1989 its Holiday Inn chain (including Crowne Plaza) for $2.23 billion to Bass PLC, a large British brewing concern.
 This left Holiday Corp. with several far more profitable core gambling and hotel brands, including Harrah's Entertainment, Embassy Suites Hotels, Homewood Suites, and Hampton Inn.
 In December 1989, Holiday Corp. spun off its hotels as stand-alone Promus Companies.
 Promus Companies decided to split the gambling interests it owned from its tourist and business travel hotel chains, and in 1995 spun off its non-gambling assets to the stand-alone Promus Hotel Corporation.
 Promus Companies then changes its name to Harrah's Entertainment.

-In September 1997, Doubletree Corporation and Promus announced a merger, retaining the Promus name.
-Almost exactly two years later, Promus Hotel Corp. was purchased by Hilton Hotels Corporation for $3.1 billion.
+In September 1997, Doubletree Corporation and Promus Hotel Corporation announced a merger, retaining the Promus name.
+Almost exactly two years later, the company was purchased by Hilton Hotels Corporation for $3.1 billion.

+Raymond E. Schultz, credited with the founding and creation of the Hampton Inn brand, was President and CEO of Promus from its inception until it was acquired by Hilton.